bbauska/W3Cx-3of5/README.md

 }
 ```

-Note that the H2, article, article header, etc. will be styled using these rules.
+<p>Note that the H2, article, article header, etc. will be styled using these rules.</p>

 <h4>Add a &lt;header&gt; at the beginning of each &lt;article&gt;</h4>